trofi/trofi.github.io.gen/posts/332-gcc-15-bugs-pile-2.md

   failure due to `gcc` regression in assigning external linkage to local variables.
 - [`bootstrap/117039`](https://gcc.gnu.org/PR117039): `-Werror=` `libcpp`
-  `gcc` buld failure due to format string problems.
+  `gcc` build failure due to format string problems.
 - [`c++/117114`](https://gcc.gnu.org/PR117114): `-Woverloaded-virtual`
   false positives due to a `gcc` in how it tracks methods in case of multiple inheritance.